Lenovo Laptop Repair Cost UK 2026 — Published Prices for Every Series

 Lenovo laptop repair prices 2026

 Prices are fitted, by post, including parts, labour and insured return.
-Screens, batteries, keyboards and trackpads carry 27 months — more than double the 12 months most independents offer; charging ports, DC jacks and USB-C connectors carry the 9-month connector tier; board-level, microsoldering and liquid-damage work carries 120 days.
+Screens, batteries, keyboards and trackpads carry 27 months — over double the 12-month cover that is the independent norm; charging ports, DC jacks and USB-C connectors carry the 9-month connector tier; board-level, microsoldering and liquid-damage work carries 120 days.
 If your exact Lenovo model is not in the tables, contact us for a quote — we cover around 2,467 device models across the catalogue, so the tables below are a representative slice, not the ceiling.

 ThinkPad — UK business line